 If you are an expecting or new mother than you have undoubtedly thought through whether you plan to formula feed, breastfeed, or feed with some combination of the two.
 If you plan to breastfeed then you may have already read many breastfeeding tips for new mothers or taken a class to prepare yourself.

 The only class that I took before our first baby was born was a breastfeeding class that the hospital offered.
 And I don’t regret it!
 I was anxious about the learning curve of feeding with my own body and the class really helped me to understand what the process would require.
 If you plan to breastfeed and you don’t take any other class prior to the birth of your first baby, I highly recommend that you at least take one breastfeeding class!
 Breastfeeding really is a process that requires learning.
-You can even take an online class right from the comfort of your home from a certified lactation educator here.

 Note: I became a stay at home mom after the birth of our first baby, so I didn’t need to freeze massive amounts of breastmilk for a daycare or nanny.
 However, I wanted to wean our daughter before a year and wanted breastmilk in the freezer to keep her on after my supply dried up.
 I also wanted to have storage on hand for occasional evenings out.
 Using these tips with my second baby I was able to pump and freeze about 100 ounces by the time she was 2 months old.